ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 ### Experiment 2: HydroDry

-#### Set up config and directories for experiment 2
+#### Set up configuration and directories for HydroDry experiment

 To set up a hydrology-only experiment with a change in initial soil moisture, follow these steps:

-1. Navigate to the `/ve_example/out/` folder.
+- Navigate to the `/ve_example/out/` folder.
-1. Copy the `ve_full_model_configuration.toml` file and
+- Copy the `ve_full_model_configuration.toml` file and
   rename to `experiment2_config.toml`.
 We moved this file to a separate folder `/ve_example/static_config/`.
-1. Check the status flags are set to `static = true`, for all but the hydrology model.
+- Check the status flags are set to `static = true`, for all but the hydrology model.
-1. Make further changes to your configuration for your experiment.
+- Make further changes to your configuration for your experiment.
 Here, we modify the initial soil moisture (default 0.5):

 ```toml